PREP-NexT/global-drought-recovery/README.md

 Calculate the response of drought recovery probability to precipitation changes

 #### 5. `plot.py`
-(1) Plot the global recovery probability
+(1) Plot the global recovery probability <br />
-(2) Plot the relative changes in recovery probability between historical and present periods at subcontinent scales (3) Plot the response of drought recovery probability to precipitation changes under various climate scenarios
+(2) Plot the relative changes in recovery probability between historical and present periods at subcontinent scales <br />
+(3) Plot the response of drought recovery probability to precipitation changes under various climate scenarios

 ## Citing this work